immunefi-team/Bounty_Boosts/ZeroLend/29198 - [SC - Medium] Griefing attack to cause the rewards of a user ....md

 # Griefing attack to cause the rewards of a user to be locked and when users claim the reward after maturity date, user will suffer the penalty.

-Submitted on Sun Mar 10 2024 05:49:33 GMT-0400 (Atlantic Standard Time) by @perseverance for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 10th 2024 at 11:49:33 UTC by @perseverance for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29198